gpspelle/Multi-stream-CNN-Event-Detection/README.md

 ## Fall-Detection-with-CNNs-and-Optical-Flow

-This repository contains the code for our paper:
+This repository contains the code for their paper:

 ```
 Núñez-Marcos, A., Azkune, G., & Arganda-Carreras, I. (2017).